 I am not a woman of patience, an encouraging attitude, perseverance, discipline, gentleness, etc… And yet, God has been instilling these things in me throughout this process.
 He has been working them out in me by homeschooling.
 I literally change month by month, year by year, as I commit to the course.

 I really am a story of Beauty From Ashes.
-When once, many years ago I did not even WANT children, I now find myself delighting in teaching them, spending time with them, growing them, and seeing them get to do and experience a better life than I ever did.
+When once, many years ago I did not even WANT children, I now find myself delighting in teaching them, spending time with them, growing them, and seeing them get to do and experience a better life than I ever did, there is an awesome beauty tip for the women here, that I wanted to share with all of you, go check it out!!

 All Is Certainly Not Perfect